 “Visit our dedicated Leasehold Enfranchisement page.”

 Mike Hansom, Head of Leasehold Property Rights

-Our Leasehold Enfranchisement Team are available on 01225 462871.
-Alternatively, you can email them, or complete the Contact Form at the foot of this page.
+Contact our team on 01225 462871, or complete the Contact Form at the foot of this page.

-Around one in five homes in England are leasehold.
+Around one in five homes in England is leasehold.
 Despite that, evidence suggests that many people purchasing a leasehold property do not fully understand the difference between freehold and leasehold.

-Put simply, if you are a freeholder, you own the building and the land it stands upon outright and in perpetuity.
-On the other hand, a leaseholder has a lease from the freeholder which entitles them to occupy the property for the number of years specified in the lease.
-A new lease can be for any term, but typically it will be 99 or 125 years.
-However, some leases are for as long as 999 years.
-At the end of the lease term, all the leaseholder’s rights and interests in the property cease and it reverts to the freeholder.
+So, put simply, if you are a freeholder, you own the building and the land it stands upon outright and in perpetuity.
+On the other hand, a leaseholder has a lease from the freeholder, entitling them to occupy the property for the number of years specified in the lease.
+Typically, new leases are for 99, 125 or 250 years.
+However, there’s no limit, and some leases are for as long as 999 years.
+But whatever its length, at the end of the lease term, all the leaseholder’s rights and interests in the property cease, and it reverts to the freeholder.

-There are likely to be certain annual costs with leasehold property, namely ground rent and service charges.
+In addition, there are likely to be certain annual costs with leasehold property, possibly ground rent and service charges.

-If certain conditions are met, and you can raise the money, you can extend your lease by:
+As long as certain conditions are met, you can extend your lease by:

 - 90 years for a flat; or

 And, subject to satisfying the criteria, you can purchase the freehold of your home.